corpus-io/tokenize.it-smart-contracts/docs/fees.md

 ### Fee limits

-Maximum fee is 5%, minimum fee is 0.
+The minimum fee is 0.

+Maximum fees are:

+- 5% of tokens minted
+- 5% of currency paid when using PersonalInvite
+- 10% of currency paid when using ContinuousFundraising

+## Fee collectors

+The three fee types can be collected by different addresses, the fee collectors.
+The fee collectors are set by tokenize.it and can be changed by tokenize.it.

+### Splitting fees

+In case the fees collected must be split between multiple parties, one or more fee collector addresses can be set to one or more [PaymentSplitter](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.9/contracts/finance/PaymentSplitter.sol) contracts.
+This contract will then receive the fees and send each beneficiary their share.
+The payout can be triggered by anyone.

+There is a limitation we are very unlikely to ever experience: if `totalAmountOfTokensReceived * highestShareNumber` overflows, the contract will not release these funds anymore.
+As we are using it for fees, which are just a small fraction of the total amount of tokens or currency, we should not see this happening in practice.
+Choosing the number of shares as low as possible is recommended to be even safer.
+See `testLockingFunds` in [the PaymentSplitter tests](./test/PaymentSplitter.t.sol) for a demonstration of this limitation.

+The PaymentSplitter contract will be removed in Openzeppelin contracts 5.0, but an updated version should be introduced in a later version.
+Until then, the 4.9.x version can be used.
+See [this PR](https://github.com/OpenZeppelin/openzeppelin-contracts/pull/4276).

 ## Implementation

 ### Fee settings

 Tokenize.it will deploy and manage at least one [fee settings contract](../contracts/FeeSettings.sol).
-This contract implements the IFeeSettingsV1 interface and thus can be queried for:
+This contract implements the IFeeSettingsV2 interface and thus can be queried for:

 - fee calculation:
   - `tokenFee(uint256 tokenBuyAmount)`
   - `continuousFundraisingFee(uint256 paymentAmount)`
   - `personalInviteFee(uint256 paymentAmount)`
-- feeCollector address
+- feeCollector addresses
+  - `tokenFeeCollector()`
+  - `continuousFundraisingFeeCollector()`
+  - `personalInviteFeeCollector()`

 These values can be changed by tokenize.it.
 Fee changes are subject to a delay of at least 12 weeks.